mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 layout: post
 ---

 The SHAP explanation method has been widely used because of useful guarantees, availability across frameworks and a sense of accessibility/flexibility.
 The most sought-after property is local accuracy, which guarantees that the sum of Shapley values match the difference between a prediction and a baseline value.
 There are fast implementations with good documentations across many frameworks, for example [shapr](https://cran.r-project.org/web/packages/shapr/vignettes/understanding_shapr.html), used in this blog.
 Finally, SHAP does not seem to require assumptions about the underlying data process and some implementations like KernelSHAP apply to any ML model.

 In practice though, it can return misleading results, which I will illustrate in the first part with two examples.
-The second part looks at Shapley values as a combination of scenarios and identifies unhappy scnearios that we may want to exclude.
+The second part looks at Shapley values as a combination of scenarios and identifies unhappy scenarios that we may want to exclude.
 Scenario exclusion should agree with any causal knowledge of the underlying data.
 The last part introduces [Asymmetric Shapley values](https://arxiv.org/pdf/1910.06358.pdf) to add causal assumptions to improve Shapley values.

 This blog post assumes some familiarity with SHAP as covered in introductions like [the Interpretable ML online book](https://christophm.github.io/interpretable-ml-book/shap.html#definition).